 1) Sloss Award Committee.
 The Sloss Award Committee will consist of six Sedimentary Geology Division members.
-The initial Committee will be appointed by the Division chair and will consist of two individuals who will serve 1999, two individuals who will serve 1999-2000, and two individuals who will serve 1999-2001.
+The Committee is appointed by the Division chair and will consist of two individuals who will staggerd 3-year rotations.
 In 2000 and subsequent years, two individuals will be appointed by the Division Chair for three-year terms; one of these individuals will be the previous year's recipient, if that person is willing to serve.
-A Chair of the Sloss Award Committee will be appointed for 1999-2000; in subsequent years the Chair of the Committee will be selected by the Division Chair.
+The Chair of the Committee will be selected by the Division Chair.

 2) Nominations Procedures.
 Nominations will be from the Division membership at large, and should consist of a letter describing the Nominee's accomplishments in the field of sedimentary geology and contributions to GSA, as well as a Curriculum Vita.
 Nominations should be forwarded to the Division Secretary-Treasurer, who will forward the dossiers to GSA Headquarters for copying and dissemination to the Sloss Awards Committee.
 The Nominee need not be a member of the Division or of GSA, but must have made valuable contributions to the Society.
 The dossiers of nominees who did not receive the award in any given year will be retained and considered for two succeeding years; thus, nominations are valid for a total of three years.
 Updated information for carry-over candidates may be sent to the Division Secretary-Treasurer during the ordinary call for nominations.
 Sloss Award Committee members are encouraged to initiate nominations for the Award.